 Step 1 Choose a programme

 UNN offers a wide variety of Russian language programmes.
-We offer classes in three unique programmes: Preparatory Course Programme, Russian Language and a Culture of Speech Programme, Summer School.
+We offer classes in three unique programmes: Preparatory Course Programme, Practical course of Russian as a foreign language.
 Please review our programmes summaries below to see which programme best meets your needs.
 If you're unsure of which program is best for you, then you can apply for admission.

 It is also advisable to check the deadlines found on each programme page.